Piotr-Morawiecki/UK-catchment-properties/README.md

 ## Code structure

 The structure of the code is presented in the figure below.
 The processing codes are divided into files based on the input dataset they are using, so that not all datasets need to be downloaded to rerun given part of the code.
 The datasets required by each script are listed at the beginning of a given script.
-Results of \texttt{streamline\_extraction.R} were pregenerated, since it takes very long time to compute them.
+Results of `streamline_extraction.R` were pregenerated, since it takes very long time to compute them.

-All the processing codes generate summaries in .csv format, which are then merged by `merge\_summary.R` code to a single file, `merge\_summary.csv`.
+All the processing codes generate summaries in .csv format, which are then merged by `merge_summary.R` code to a single file, `merge_summary.csv`.
 The postprocessing files allow to perform statistical analysis of this summary (including correlation, clustering and PCA) and generate maps showing distribution of parameter values over UK.

 ![This is an image](https://people.bath.ac.uk/pwm27/code_structure.svg)